syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 </td>
 </tr>
 </table>
-**SfGridExtension** assembly must be placed into the following directory based on your visual studio version.
+**SfGridExtension** assembly must be placed into the following directory based on your Visual Studio version.
 <table>
 <tr>
 <td>